asr4memory/asr-transcribe/README.md

 - **`bag_count`**: The number of bags in a set (e.g., "1 of 3").
 - **`internal_sender_identifier`**: An identifier for the creator of the bag.
 - **`internal_sender_description`**: A description of the creator of the bag.

+## Summaries

+If `llm.use_summarization` is enabled, the workflow runs an LLM subprocess that produces per-language summaries according to `llm.summary_languages`.

+For example, with the default `["de", "en"]` configuration:

+- `_summary_de.txt` contains the German abstract.
+- `_summary_en.txt` contains the English abstract.

+Both files are stored inside each bag’s `data/abstracts/` directory.
+The prompts favour concise, third-person prose and silently correct minor ASR issues.
+When the LLM step fails, transcription continues without summaries.

+## Output

+For every processed file a timestamped bag directory is created under the configured output path.
+Each bag contains:

+- `data/transcripts/`: All transcript formats (TXT, RTF, CSV, VTT, SRT, JSON, ODT, PDF, etc.).
+- `data/abstracts/`: Language-specific summaries (currently `_summary_de.txt` and `_summary_en.txt`).
+- `data/ohd_import/`: Copies of the speaker CSV exports for downstream ingestion.
+- `documentation/`: Reference material copied from `doc_files/` (export formats, citation text, upload instructions).
+- `bagit.txt`, `bag-info.txt`, `manifest-sha512.txt`, `tagmanifest-sha512.txt`: Files required by the BagIt specification.

+If `zip_bags` is `true`, the complete bag directory is additionally written as `<bag-name>.zip` alongside the folder.

 ## Tests
 - Run automated tests with pytest.